mapbox/mapbox-maps-ios/mapbox-maps-ios/Sources/MapboxMaps/Documentation.docc/Migrate to v11.md

 ### 2.2 Type-safe Events API

-The events lifecycle reporting for ``MapboxMap`` and ``Snapshotter`` have been reworked.
+The events lifecycle reporting for <doc:MapboxMap> and ``Snapshotter`` have been reworked.
 The new event system is serialization-free, which brings more type safety and eliminates possible deserialization errors that could take place in v10 MapboxMaps SDK.

 As a bonus, this new type system supports the `Combine` framework out-of-the box.